BackstagecrewIS/BackstagecrewIS.github.io/README.md

     The Poppins font has a variety of sizes available and will be used with Sans Serif as a backup in case the desired font fails to load.

   - Imagery
-    A large hero image of the pub at the top of the landing page will serve to illustrate the pub
+    A large hero image of the pub at the top of the landing page will serve to illustrate the pub and to reassure that the visitor is looking at the correct site

 * Wireframes
   - Home Page Wireframe - <a href="../assets/wireframes/index.png" target="_blank">View</a>